 Frequently Asked Questions

-Why take a public speaking class?
+Why take a Communication class?

 The Speech & Communications department faculty strongly recommend that you take more than one communications course before graduating including at least one public speaking course.

 Do you always have to give speeches in a speech class?